What Is Stage 2 Mesothelioma?

 Doctors currently do not have sufficient information about pericardial mesothelioma to properly stage it, instead often referring to its progression as early or advanced.

-- Data from the National Cancer Institute (NCI) shows that roughly 16% of mesothelioma patients are diagnosed during the regional stage, which mainly corresponds to stage 2 and stage 3 mesothelioma.
+- Data from the National Cancer Institute (NCI) shows that roughly 16% of patients are diagnosed during the regional stage, a newer classification schema that corresponds to stage 2 and stage 3 mesothelioma.

 - According to NCI data, nearly 12% of patients with a regional mesothelioma diagnosis survive at least 5 years after diagnosis.
 For advanced-stage patients, this number drops to 8%.